muditsingal/beginner_tutorials/README.md

 2. Again launch all the necessary nodes from the launch file by using: `ros2 launch beginner_tutorials talker_listen_srv_launch.py` from the ros2_ws folder.
 3. You should get a FATAL error from ROS.

-## Steps to change the underlying published string
+## Steps to call the service to change the underlying published string

 1. Make sure a text file: print_string.txt is present in the data folder of the package.
 2. Launch all the necessary nodes from the launch file by using: `ros2 launch beginner_tutorials talker_listen_srv_launch.py` from the ros2_ws folder.